What is Conduit?

 Custom Domain

-Verify a domain you own so that you can use your own email addresses (e.g. alerts@mail.example.com) instead of the shared Conduit domain.
-Covers both the DNS MX record (to route mail to Conduit) and the TXT verification record.
+Verify a domain that you own.
+You can then use your own email addresses, for example alerts@mail.example.com, instead of the shared Conduit domain.
+Covers the DNS MX record that routes mail to Conduit, and the TXT verification record.

 SMTP Security Policy

-Restrict who can send email to your webhooks: allowlist source IPs, require SMTP AUTH, enforce SPF and DKIM verification, and limit accepted sender domains.
+Restrict who can send email to your webhooks.
+Allowlist source IP addresses, require SMTP AUTH, enforce SPF and DKIM verification, and limit the sender domains that Conduit accepts.

 SMTP Response Headers

-Return custom SMTP response codes and messages from your webhook endpoint using the X-Conduit-SMTP-Code and X-Conduit-SMTP-Message response headers.
+Return your own SMTP response codes and messages from your endpoint, with the X-Conduit-SMTP-Code and X-Conduit-SMTP-Message response headers.

 Account and access